“On the third day, he rose again.”

 “I don’t think the Resurrection has anything to do with physical resuscitation,” he said.
 “I think it means the life of Jesus was raised back into the life of God, not into the life of this world, and that it was out of this that his presence” — not his body — “was manifested to certain witnesses.”

-Like Rivett, he too said the Resurrection must be placed in context to be interpreted and understood — something he tried to do as a young priest in the Bible Belt through yearlong Bible study classes culminating in the Easter story, he said.
+Like Rivett, he too thinks the Resurrection must be placed in context to be interpreted and understood — something he tried to do as a young priest in the Bible Belt through yearlong Bible study classes culminating in the Easter story, he said.

 “I tried to help people get out of that literalism,” he said.
 “But you don’t do it in a single sermon.
 You need time to lay the groundwork and for people to process it, ask questions.
 You have to begin to build it.”